CheckerNetwork/assert-ok-response/README.md

 - `npm test` to run the tests.
 - `npm run lint:fix` to fix linting issues.
-- `npx np` to publish a new version
+- `npx np` to publish a new version.